cjriches/simulatron/Documentation/assembly-language.md

 ```

 ## Labels
 Labels create named locations within the resulting object code, referring to the address of the following instruction.
 These are useful for branching instructions.
-Like data declarations, labels can be public or private.
+Like data declarations, labels can be public or private and this affects the linking of resulting object code.

 It is conventional that label names are `lower_snake_case`.